Phlaphead/dropbox-sync-js/README.md

 Configuration is stored in the file ~/.dropbox_settings (where ~ is your home directory).
 Changes to configuration can be made by editing this file, or deleting it and running the script again.

+### Excluding Files

+To add an exclude pattern, use the command:

+	node sync.js exclude [pattern]

+Where [pattern] is the pattern of the file or directory you want to exclude.
+It can contain * and ? wildcard characters.

+e.g.

+	node sync.js exclude *~
+	node sync.js exclude .git
+	node sync.js exclude build

+Use exclude without a pattern to list all of the exclude patterns currently in use.

+If the excluded files have already been synced then they will be removed from dropbox during the next sync.

+To remove and excluded pattern use the include command:

+	node sync.js include build

+This will remove the pattern from the exclude list.

+### Quota

+This command:

+	node sync.js quota

+Will tell you your dropbox quota and the amount of space used.

 ## Tested Environments

 * Angstrom Linux / BeagleBone